web-platform-tests/rfcs/README.md

  - The proposal is discussed by the community and it is assumed that the proposal will change in accordance with that discussion.
  - At least one review approval is required to merge a PR.
-For changes that may impact downstream WPT consumers more approvals should be sought, or at least a clear acknowledgement from those consumers that this change can be accommodated in their workflows.
+For changes that may impact downstream WPT consumers there is an additional requirement of agreement from those consumers that the proposed change can be accommodated in their workflows.
  - Anyone is welcome to add the PR to the monthly
    [WPT infra meeting](https://github.com/web-platform-tests/wpt-notes) to